milanaryal/milanaryal.github.io/_posts/2020-06-09-getting-started-with-webpack.md

 **Entry**

-There are multiple ways to define the entry property in your webpack configuration.
+There are multiple ways to define the entry property in your Webpack configuration.

 Single Entry (Shorthand) Syntax: